-So, these families are going to be sharing, actually, the stories of three murders, and two of the murders are interconnected and involve two different families that aren't related themselves.
-And, the reason for the explanation, for this upfront, is because the families have agreed to work together, and instead of having one hearing where one family goes, and then a separate hearing where another family goes, they've decided that they want to share together, because their stories -- the lives, the way they've been impacted, is too interconnected to separate into two separate hearings.
+1 So, these families are going to be sharing, actually, the stories of three murders, and two of the 2 murders are interconnected and involve two different 3 families that aren't related themselves.
+And, the reason 4 for the explanation, for this upfront, is because the 5 6 families have agreed to work together, and instead of having one hearing where one family goes, and then a separate 7 hearing where another family goes, they've decided that they 8 9 want to share together, because their stories -- the lives, the way they've been impacted, is too interconnected to 10 separate into two separate hearings.
+11

-And so, today, we will start this hearing, and we'll start it, and both families will have an opportunity to talk about and share about their loved ones, their strengths, their contributions, and we'll get to hear the stories of what happened to their loved ones.
-And then tomorrow afternoon, the hearing will actually continue at 3:15 in this same place, and the reason it will continue is they will then have the opportunity to discuss the impacts and recommendations.
+12 And so, today, we will start this hearing, and we'll start it, and both families will have an 13 opportunity to talk about and share about their loved ones, 14 15 their strengths, their contributions, and we'll get to hear the stories of what happened to their loved ones.
+And then 16 17 tomorrow afternoon, the hearing will actually continue at 3:15 in this same place, and the reason it will continue is 18 they will then have the opportunity to discuss the impacts 19 and recommendations.
+20 boxes.
+Sometimes, people need to come together to make this happen, so I just wanted to say thanks and provide the explanation, and I'm going to ask Mr. Registrar to ask for a statement of truth.